lewagon/data-setup/WINDOWS.md

 You may receive a validation or requests for more information within 30 minutes.

-Once the verification goes through, you should receive an email stating that `Your Google Cloud Platform billing account XXXXXX-XXXXXX-XXXXXX has been fully reinstated and is ready to use.`.
+Once the verification goes through, you should receive an email stating that "Your Google Cloud Platform billing account XXXXXX-XXXXXX-XXXXXX has been fully reinstated and is ready to use.".

 </details>